WanFaruqJazli/Year1-Sem1-Coursework/SECP1513-TIS/Assignment 2 : PPG Talk Poster/README.md

 We attended a talk by **PPG**, a huge global company famous for paints and coatings.
 They shared how their **MY Technology Centre** supports their operations worldwide using three main digital areas:

 * **SAP Centre of Excellence (CoE)**
     This team uses a system called S/4HANA to help the company manage its business processes and keep everything running smoothly across different countries.

 * **IT Infrastructure & Vendor Management**
     They focus on the hardware and networks.
 Their job is to make sure the Cloud systems and internet connections (WAN/LAN) are secure and stable for everyone.

 * **Data Analytics Centre of Excellence (CoE)**
     This was about turning raw data into useful information.
 They use tools like SQL and Python to help the company make smarter business decisions.

 ---

 ## 📝 Reflection

-> "As a first-year student, this talk really opened my eyes.
-Before this, I thought PPG just sold paint, but I learned they are actually a massive tech-driven company that supplies coatings for things we use daily, like phone screens and drink cans.
+> "Honestly, this talk was an eye-opener.
+I used to think PPG just sold paint, but I was surprised to learn how tech-driven they are, coating everyday items like our phone screens.
 >
-> The best advice they gave was about our careers.
-They told us that having a 4.0 CGPA isn't enough.
-To really stand out, we need to have hands-on experience, technical skills, and good soft skills.
->
-> Seeing the different teams—like Cloud, SAP, and Data Analytics—helped me understand how many different IT roles work together.
-It made me realize that to be a good Data Engineer, I need to be good at coding but also good at solving logic problems.
-I am really excited to learn more so I can work in a place like this one day."
+> The biggest takeaway was that a 4.0 CGPA isn't everything.
+They emphasized that real experience and soft skills matter just as much.
+Seeing how teams like Cloud, SAP, and Data Analytics work together really clarified my path.
+I realized being a Data Engineer is about balancing coding with logic, and I’m motivated to start building those skills now."

 ---